PascalVault/Lazarus_Packer/README.md

 https://github.com/PascalVault/Lazarus_Unpacker

 ## Supported formats ##
-- ZIP
+- .ZIP
-- TAR
+- .TAR
-- RAR
+- .RAR
-- ARJ
+- .ARJ
-- BH (can be opened with IZarc)
+- .BH (can be opened with IZarc)
+- .LZH .LHA
-- LZH
+- .BZA .GZA
-- ZOO (can be opened with IZarc)
+- .ZOO (can be opened with IZarc)

 ## Unsupported ##
 - encryption